MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-open-types.md

 Open types with custom APIs enable two scenarios:

-1. [Sending structured dynamic data](#sending-structured-dynamic-data).
+1. [Structured dynamic data](#structured-dynamic-data).
 This data can't be described by a class, so there's no need to serialize or deserialize it.
 1. [Custom closed types](#custom-closed-types).
-When you want a custom api to accept a request parameter or response property using a specific complex type that can't be expressed using the [options currently available](/power-apps/developer/data-platform/reference/entities/customapirequestparameter#type-choicesoptions).
+When you want a custom api to accept a request parameter or return a response property using a specific complex type that can't be expressed using the [options currently available](/power-apps/developer/data-platform/reference/entities/customapirequestparameter#type-choicesoptions).

 It's important to understand the scenario that applies to your custom api to use open types correctly, but lets understand how to use open types first.